>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 With thoughtful planning and creative design ideas, couples can create unique wedding invites that truly express what's most meaningful to them as individuals and as a couple.

-As we move onto considering gifts and favours, remember that even small touches can have big impacts on creating an inviting atmosphere at your wedding celebration!
+As we move on to considering gifts and favours, remember that even small touches can have a big impact on creating an inviting atmosphere at your wedding celebration.

 Consider Interfaith Wedding Gifts and Favours